kenta-shimizu/property/README.md

 # property

 This library is similar to JavaFX "javafx.beans.property".
-Includes Setter/Getter/Observer and Number/Comparative/Logical compution.
+Includes Setter/Getter/Observer, Number/Comparative/Logical compution and blocking methods to wait until condition is true.
 Requires Java8 or later.

 ## Build new instance.